 Miami has endless options for places to stay.
 Whether you want to wake up next to the beach or be in the center of the city, you have plenty of choices on your accommodation.

-Expect to pay a bit more in Miami than in other US cities because the city offers premium experiences and it always packed with visitors.
+Expect to pay a bit more during a weekend in Miami than in other US cities because the city offers premium experiences and is always packed with visitors.

 But regardless of where you stay, you’re going to enjoy your 3 days in Miami.